Gaussian Process-based calculation of look-elsewhere trials factor: Examples

 To test the precision of our GP-based approximation of the trials factor we compute the baseline via $10^6$ brute force MC simulations of the experiment.
-We scan each background simulation by testing signal hypotheses for $M$:
+We scan each background simulation by testing signal hypotheses for $M$ in a range that is narrower, in this example, than the data grid $m$:

 and maximize the likelihood with Poisson statistics in the bins of data:

 where $\mu$ and $\beta$ correspond to the numbers of inferred signal and background events that we vary to maximize the likelihood $\mathcal L$ with respect to data $D_i$, and $M$ is the nuisance parameter that defines the location of the hypothetical signal peak (the constant term of $\log\mathcal{L}$, which plays no role in the maximization, is not shown).